TimeMelt/qash-qkdc/README.md

 # Qash-QKDC
 ## Quantum Key Derivation Circuits (Superconductor and Photonic QPUs)
 - This jupyter notebook demonstrates a proof of concept for using quantum operations to hash data in a cryptographically secure manner
-- There are 2 different circuits demnstrated based on the type of quantum processor (QPU) being used):
+- There are 2 different circuits demnstrated based on the type of quantum processor (QPU) being used:
-  1. superconductor
+  1. superconductor (also compatible with trapped-ion QPUs)
-  2. photonic
+  2. photonic (fock based)
 - This notebook uses simulators to demonstrate hashing capabilities, however, these circuits can be ran on physical quantum hardware if adapted correctly

 ### Web Demo Now Available!!!
 - [![qash-qkdc-ui](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://qkdc-ui.streamlit.app/)
 - [web demo source code](https://github.com/TimeMelt/qash-qkdc-streamlit)

+### Updates
+- new device compatibility:
+  - IonQ & AQT (trapped-ion): compatible with superconductor circuit
+  - QuTech/Quantum Inspire
+  - IBM/Qiskit
+  - Google/Cirq

 #### *Security Note*: these circuits are not battle tested in any capacity and therefore unverified to be cryptographically secure, or programmatically useful in any manner
 - If anyone wants to benchmark and/or pentest these circuits feel free to do so